Marco and Nina Go Steady

 I gave her a disarming smile, studying her clear blue eyes.
-“Just saying,” I shrugged again, trying to sound conniving, “if you ever need to get back at that jerk Marco, I’ll gladly toss you one.”
+“Just saying,” I said, trying to sound conniving.
+“If you ever need to get back at that jerk Marco, I’ll gladly toss you one.”

-But Claire just rolled her eyes, starting to get up.
+But Claire just started to get up.
 “I gotta go,” she said.
 “I’m gonna go say bye-bye to Tyler and Janice.”

-“Hey, come on,” I coaxed, stretching my arms across the backrest of the then empty booth, “you’re giving up a once-in-a-lifetime opportunity here,” I called out as she walked away, but she didn’t even so much as glance backwards.
+“Hey, come on.”
+I stretched my arms across the backrest of the then empty booth.
+“You’re giving up a once-in-a-lifetime opportunity here,” I called out as she walked away, but she didn’t even so much as glance backward.
 Though I craned my neck to check out her ass as she left—something I had honestly never thought to do before, and I blinked, surprised—impressed.
-“Tsk,” I shrugged at the potential missed opportunity.
+“Tsk.”
+I shrugged again at the potential missed opportunity.